What is a WordPress Plugin?

-The third party plugins which are not listed under the WordPress plugins directory are installed using Upload feature.
+The third-party plugins which are not listed under the WordPress plugins directory are installed using the Upload feature.
 These plugins are not installed using the Search & Install method.

-No worry, WordPress has the Upload Plugin option to upload the plugin source code.
+No worries, WordPress has the Upload Plugin option to upload the plugin source code.